 The good news is – you can totally avoid them!
 So do your best to cut them out of your diet.
 And take note of how quickly you feel so much better.

-For more health and exercise tips from Dr. Gundry, keep reading:
+For more health tips from Dr. Gundry, keep reading: